tristanpenman/yolo-rknn/README.md

 # YOLOv5 RKNN

-This repo contains step-by-step instructions to perform Transfer Learning using YOLOv5 pretrained weights.
-Starting from YOLOv5 pretrained weights, we train a special-purpose object detection model.
-Initially, the custom model will be stored in PyTorch (`.pt`) format.
+This repo contains step-by-step instructions for using Transfer Learning to train a custom YOLOv5 Object Detector, starting from pretrained weights.

+After training, the custom model will be stored in PyTorch (`.pt`) format.
 We then convert this to RKNN format, allowing it to run natively on a Rockchip RK3588 NPU.

 > [!NOTE]
 > See my blog post [Edge AI using the Rockchip NPU](https://tristanpenman.com/blog/posts/2025/07/20/edge-ai-using-the-rockchip-npu/) for a high level overview of how all of this works.
 This includes technical information about the Rockchip RK3588 platform.